4 Mindsets to Connect with Your True Self

 Ask yourself:

-• What am I feeling?
+What am I feeling?

-• What is happening within me?
+What is happening within me?

-• What is happening around me?
+What is happening around me?

 Every circumstance we encounter is essentially life holding up a mirror in front of us, drawing out bits and pieces of our internal experience that we can decide to look at from a place of inquiry:

-• What is there to learn here?
+What is there to learn here?

-• How can I grow from this?
+How can I grow from this?

-• Where else in my life does this show up?
+Where else in my life does this show up?

 When we do things differently, things become different inside of us.

+Living life by adopted ideas of what you believe to be true about yourself or others allows you to live only within the limits of those “truths.”
 Interrupting unhelpful patterns in thoughts and behaviors through new actions can transform healing from something you wish for or talk about into an actual lived experience.
 Putting new skills into action creates opportunities for growth and expansion as you begin to experience shifts toward positivity in your life.
+Online therapy for individuals can offer the support you need to make these shifts, helping you put new ideas into practice.

-Witnessing shifts in your thinking and responding to life can lead you to develop confidence and improved resilience, as you come to believe that the capacity to create positive change is already inside you.
+Witnessing shifts in your thinking and responding to life can lead you to develop confidence and improved resilience as you come to believe that the capacity to create positive change is already inside you.

-In this way, there is no perfection, or always “getting it right” when it comes to life.
-There is only choice.
-Choice to decide how you want to respond to whatever is in front of you.
+In this way, there is no perfection or always “getting it right” in life.
+There is only one choice, the choice to decide how you want to respond to whatever is in front of you.
+Consider that every moment you face throughout your day is an opportunity to practice something new that will help you grow, learn, and transform.

 **Shared from Brandon Stanton, NY based Photographer and Photojournalist of Humans of New York-- a blog, turned two-best selling books and expansive social media following that offers people glimpses into the lives of New York City inhabitants.
 Brandon set out in his initial work in 2010 with a goal of photographing 10,000 New Yorkers in their natural state as they go about their normal lives amongst the hustle and bustle of New York City.
 He went on to interview subjects and compile their stories into books to share with the world.
 Brandon has since expanded his work to include stories from people around the globe amongst 20 different countries.
 His work is impactful not only in the way it promotes the common thread of humanity amongst us all, but in the manner it connects us to one another.
 Check out his meaningful work: Humans of New York